-Instead of trying to get funds right away, focus on making timely payments on existing loans or credit cards every month to help reestablish your credit.
-Payment history makes up 35 percent of your FICO score, so on-time payments is one of the best ways to build your credit.
+Instead of trying to get new financing right away, focus on making timely payments on existing loans or credit cards every month to help reestablish your credit.
+This can help improve your financial habits and your credit score.

 Keep a close eye on your credit reports and credit scores

 Every year, you are entitled to one free copy of your credit report from each of the three major credit-reporting institutions: Equifax, Experian and TransUnion.
 Take advantage of this and regularly examine your reports for errors or missing information.

 Think twice about working with credit repair agencies

 Instead of paying a credit repair agency, consider using that money to increase your emergency fund and savings.
 Focus your efforts on the habits and circumstances that led to your bankruptcy and how you can change them.